6one2/StarbucksChallenge/docs/index.md

 </div>
 <br>

-The top-10 conversion rates by largest difference between `bogo` and `discount` (Table 3) is probably the table that would yield the best insights on how to improve the customers conversion.
+The top-10 conversion rates by largest difference between `bogo` and `discount` (Table 3) is probably the table that would yield the best insights on how to drive future interventions.
+In that regard, the 48 to 74 years of age female customers that became member between July 2013 and August 2015 with an income below 50k seem not interested in the `bogo` offers but convert about 52% of the `discount` offers.

 <div style="text-align:center">
 <p style="text-align:center; font-style:italic">